-where $deg(Q)=2$, $deg(H_i)=1$ and $deg(F_i)\geq2$.
+where $\degr(Q)=2$, $\degr(H_i)=1$ and $\degr(F_i)\geq2$.

+Furthermore, the inequality ensures that the dimension of the divisor $\Delta$ of $\F$ is at least one.
+We claim that the boundary divisor $\Delta$ is the intersection of $\F$ and a quadric hypersurface in $\PP^{n-2}$.
+The theorem follows from Proposition \ref{mainprop1} and Lemma \ref{delci} .
+We show the claim in the following.

-Since the inequality $n\geq2\sum\limits_{i=1}^{c}d_i-c+1$ ensures the dimension of $\Delta \geq 1$, the theorem is due to Proposition \ref{mainprop1} if we can prove that the boundary divisor $\Delta$ is defined by a quadratic equation restricted to $\F$.
-Since we have Theorem \ref{asdiv}, the ideal sheaf of $\Delta$ in $\F$ is $\mathcal{O}_{\F}(-2)$, it is enough to find a quadratic equation vanishing on the divisor $\Delta$ but not on the fiber $\F$.
-As in the proof of Lemma \ref{crlemm1}, we have the morphism $\rho$
+By Proposition \ref{asdiv}, we know that the ideal sheaf of $\Delta$ is $\mathcal{O}_{\F}(-2)$.
+To prove the claim, it suffices to find one quadratic polynomial on $\PP^{n-2}$ which vanishes on the divisor $\Delta$ but not on the entire fiber $\F$.